Central Warehouse (Albany, New York)

-The Central Warehouse is a former refrigeration warehouse building in North Albany, a neighborhood of Albany, New York, and considered a landmark of the community and city.
+The Central Warehouse is a former refrigeration warehouse building in North Albany, a neighborhood of Albany, New York.
 It is 11 stories tall, with 400000 sqft of space.
 The building has a rail line that enters the second floor and the walls are 3 ft thick concrete.

 History

 Central Warehouse was built in 1927.

-In 1981 the building began to have signs placed on it seen from I-787, and in 1983 one in particular "Year of the Bible" received numerous complaints, and the state began proceedings to have it removed.
+In 1981 the building began hosting billboards visible to I-787.
+In 1983, one in particular (for the "Year of the Bible") received numerous complaints, and the state began proceedings to have it removed.
 The signs violated the Federal Highway Beautification Act and were removed in 1986.
-Previous signs from 1981 to 1983 were not disputed by the state because Albany Mayor Erastus Corning 2nd had personally approved them, and the New York State Department of Transportation (NYSDOT) chose not to enforce the law since it would be against Corning's wishes, Corning died in 1983.
+Previous signs from 1981 to 1983 were not disputed by the state because Albany Mayor Erastus Corning 2nd had personally approved them, and the New York State Department of Transportation (NYSDOT) chose not to enforce the law since it would be against Corning's wishes.

+Abandonment and fire

 The building was abandoned in the early 1990s.
 In 1996, the building was found to have up to 18 inch of ice built up on some floors.
 It was believed that the ice kept the ammonia in the refrigeration system from expanding, bursting pipes, and being released into the atmosphere.
 The ammonia was subsequently drained from the pipes.

 On October 22, 2010, a fire began in the warehouse and lasted for days.
 The current owners claimed no structural damage was done to the building, and that plans to renovate the building into a residential and retail complex were still possible.
 Over $1 million had already been invested in cleaning the insides of the building.

+Demolition

 The City of Albany declared a state of emergency on July 29, 2022 after chunks of the building's concrete wall began to fall near the train tracks below.
 Amtrak, who uses this portion of the track for service west of Albany, temporarily suspended use of the track.
+The closure disrupted the inaugural run of the extended Ethan Allen Express to and from Burlington, Vermont.
 On August 1, after the city made emergency repairs to the crumbling wall, Amtrak resumed use of the track.
 The City billed the building's owner for the repair costs.

 In October 2022, longtime owner Evan Blum lost control of the property after a judge ruled in favor of foreclosure.
 The building is now under the management of Albany County.

 In August 2025, Governor Kathy Hochul presided over a demolition ceremony at the east entrance to the warehouse.
-Total funding earmarked for the abatement of asbestos and demolition of the warehouse is cited as $14.6 million by Albany County Executive Daniel P. McCoy.
+Total funding earmarked for the abatement of asbestos and demolition of the warehouse was cited as $14.6 million by Albany County Executive Daniel P. McCoy.
+By September 2026 news outlets reported that crews had completed the removal of 4500 ST of asbestos, and that demolition would proceed with the dismantlement of the rail bridge connecting the warehouse to the Amtrak rail spur.